 We understand.
-This benchmarking is both anonymous and confidential – each participant is assigned a general code ID and no roster with the IDs is shared.
-There is a unique 2-step process used where you enter your data in a template (that stays on your system) and then use another template we provide to convert all the identifiable data values to “normalized” values.
-For example, if you have a 35,000 GSF facility, we use the 35,000 GSF to calculate ratios of GSF/Craft worker but the size of the facility is converted to a classification of 25,000-50,000 GSF.
+This benchmarking is both anonymous and confidential – each participant is assigned an anonymous ID code that we do not share.
+All potentially identifiable data (names, specific locations, specific facility sizes) is only used to assign you to categories and calculate metrics and is not included in the results.
+For example, if you have a 35,000 GSF facility, we use the 35,000 GSF to calculate ratios of GSF/Craft worker and the size of the facility is converted to a classification of 25,000-50,000 GSF.
 This will allow you to compare with “similar” size facilities in the results but not let any facility be easily identified by size.
-We do this for all numeric values (size, FTE, cost), the benchmarking then uses consistent ratios and percents for comparison.
-You also can review your data prior to upload to confirm there is no value of concern to your organization.
+We do this for all numeric values (size, FTE, cost), so benchmarking uses consistent ratios and percents for comparison.

 What if I have more than one critical facility?

 Some organizations have multiple critical facilities.
 In order to keep the data as consistent as possible, each facility needs to be entered separately.
-There is no additional cost for multiple facilities but you will have to use the Excel data template to enter the data.
+There is no additional cost for multiple facilities and you can use the Excel data template to enter multiple facilities at once.

 How do I know if my facility is “critical” and should be included?

 Part of the purpose of benchmarking is comparison of the various types of”critical” facilities and things we can learn from each other from how we maintain and operate them.
 Take our short quiz to see if your facility can be considered to be critical.